nicksnyder/go-i18n/README.md

 ### Extracting messages

-Use `goi18n extract` to create a message file that contains all the messages defined in your Go source files.
+Use `goi18n extract` to extract all i18n.Message struct literals in Go source files to a message file for translation.

 ```toml
 # active.en.toml